Kim Hye-jun

 Kim Hye-jun (born May 8, 1995) is a South Korean actress.
 She is best known for her role in Kingdom (2019–2020) as Queen Consort Cho.
 She won Best New Actress at the 40th Blue Dragon Film Awards for her role in Another Child (2019).
 She gained further recognition for her role as Song Yi-kyung or 'K' in Inspector Koo (2021) for which she won Best New Actress – Television at the 58th Baeksang Arts Awards the following year.
 Her other works include Matrimonial Chaos (2018) and Rain or Shine (2017–2018).

+Early life

+Kim Hye-jun was born on May 8, 1995 at Seoul.

 Career

 She first appeared in commercials in 2015 and was still studying theater and film at Hanyang University when she debuted in the lesbian romance web series Lily Fever.
 Determined to go to as many auditions as possible in order to gain experience, she unexpectedly passed one for Saturday Night Live Korea, although she had always considered herself to have no talent for comedy, and so joined the regular cast of the TV show in 2016.
 Having made her name participating in several popular skits, she left the show at the end of the season in June.
 She starred in several short movies such as A Transfer Student and appearing as support in a few TV series.